netzakh/eldirin/verbs.md

 | 2nd | **-l** | **-l** | same for singular and plural |
 | 3rd | **-s**/**-t**/**-** | **-r** | see below |

-+ These endings do not apply to the future tense.
++ These endings do not apply to the extended tenses.
 + The 3rd person singular ending can be usually chosen between **-s** and **-t**, with the actual choice dependent on the the nearest consonants.
 + Zero ending is possible only in irregular and auxiliary verbs plus in certain special cases.